Stamp Duty is a significant part of buying a property. In this guide, we’ll explain Stamp Duty and help you understand how it works.

 Claiming a Stamp Duty Refund

-You can only reclaim Stamp Duty if you’re eligible for a refund.
+You can only reclaim Stamp Duty if you meet specific eligibility criteria.

-You may also be able to claim a Stamp Duty refund if you purchased a new main residence without selling your previous residence, but then sold that previous residence within 3 years.
+You may be able to claim a Stamp Duty refund if you purchased a new main residence without selling your previous residence, but then sold that previous residence within 3 years.
+The refund would only be for the additional 3% surcharge for a second home, not the standard SDLT amount.
 Find out more in our guide: Stamp Duty on Second Homes.